 If you have a physical terminal (some PMS systems now provide their own payment terminals), your reception staff will be able to take on-site payments when guests arrive.

 Bonus point if you can fully-automated payments and pre-authorization system depending on cancellation policy.

-careful of hidden fees (such as interchange fees for example) with payment platform integrations.
+Be particularly careful of hidden fees (such as interchange fees for example) with payment platform integrations.
 Some PMS charge a small commission that can amount to huge expenses at the end!

 Access Control System recognizes, authenticates and authorizes entry of a person into the premises, thereby giving complete protection and ensuring security of guests.
 Having a hotel access control system lets staff easily and safely grant access to each guest room when a guest checks in.

 While only larger hotels used to have access control systems with magnetic cards, the industry has changed a lot over the past decade, making such contactless technology available even to smaller properties (where not having 24/7 staff makes a lot of sense).

 While adoption of self check-in systems had already been increasing around the world, the Covid-19 crisis has turned it into a necessity.
 These aren't just edgy things used by big hotel chains, but something guests have come to expect of all hotels.

 These days, some next-gen PMS software offer integration with check-in kiosks and allow QR code-based check-ins.

 CRM stands for Customer Relationship Management System and it's mostly used for bigger hotels (small and mid-size properties often do away with the basic reporting and customer data management functionalities of the Property Management System).